 It is imperative that all volunteers arrive at the build site no later than 8:00 AM to attend our safety orientation and receive work assignments.
 We do build in the rain, cold, and heat, so please dress appropriately.
 If you have a refillable water bottle, please bring it with you, as we will provide water and Gatorade throughout the day.
 Don’t forget to call the Volunteer Help Line @ 281-653-8988 to check for weather cancellations prior to coming out to the build site.

 HOPE Ministry creates comfort mats for our homeless brothers and sisters.
 Hope mats are waterproof, sturdy, can dry easily in the sun, and they create a barrier of comfort for those living on the street.
 Mats are 100% made from recycled plastic grocery bags.
 We would love for you to donate clean, empty plastic grocery bags and we will put them to good use!
-For more information, to donate, or to volunteer, contact Patty at
+For more information, to donate, or to volunteer, contact Julie Cooper.

 Our Food 4 Friends group of women make casseroles for those in need of a quick meal, someone who may need a little TLC for having a new baby, recovering from surgery or loss of a loved one.
 Email Betty Christian if you would like to help out at our next cook out.